LLNL/shroud/docs/reference.rst

   be useful for debugging.
   Defaults to *false*.

+  If a function does not require a Fortran wrapper and can be called via an interface only, the wrapper will still be generated but within an ``#if 0`` / ``#endif`` block requiring the use of the C preprocessor to compile the Fortran file.

 debug_index
   Print index number of function and relationships between C and Fortran wrappers in the wrappers and json file.